#10 How to Run A Quarterly Product Strategy Meeting

 - I have participants complete a Net Promoter Score survey to understand what went well and what could be better.
 The intent is to make each meeting better than the one before.

-- Sometimes it’s hard to sort out all the issues in real-time.
-There’s often a short-list of topics that require discussion with a smaller team.
+- Sometimes, it’s hard to sort out all the issues in real-time.
+There’s often a shortlist of topics that require discussion with a smaller team.

 - It’s an excellent habit to summarize the events of the day — especially results and learning, changes in direction, or other decisions that will impact the company.
-You can share this list at an upcoming company, board, or executive meeting.
+You can share this list at a company, board, or executive meeting.
 It’s also good to reference this list at the next quarterly product strategy meeting to reinforce progress.

 Minor details: I find it helpful to meet offsite to minimize distraction.
 It’s also okay for a product leader of one swimlane not to present if there aren’t meaningful results or topics in his or her area.
 Generally, I schedule these swimlanes towards the end of the day in case an earlier team runs over its allotted time.
 Putting these product leaders at the tail-end of the schedule is called “redshirting” — a nod to the Star Trek officers who wear red shirts and are routinely killed.